Operating during the coronavirus lockdown and beyond

 - What financial support is available for providers during this period?

 Job Retention Scheme: The government has confirmed that the Job Retention Scheme will be extended until the end of September 2021, with employees receiving 80% of their current salary for hours not worked, up to a maximum of £2,500 per month.
 Early years providers will be able to apply the scheme to an equivalent proportion of their paybill to any losses in both private and public income.

 Self-Employment Income Support Scheme: The fifth grant covers early May 2021 to the end of September 2021, but the amount available depends on loss of income.
 Claims for the fifth grant opened in July.
 You must make your claim on or before 30 September 2021.
 Read the government guidance here.

 Early entitlement funding: The DfE has confirmed funding in the summer and autumn term 2021 will be based on the number of children on roll, as was the case in the spring term.
 A comprehensive overview of the financial support available for early years provider can be found on our Business Advice page.

 - Are we allowed to continue our toothbrushing programme?

 Yes, but you must use a dry brushing method.

-The DfE guidance states: “The wet brushing model is not recommended because it is considered more likely to risk droplet and contact transmission and offers no additional benefit to oral health over dry toothbrushing.”
+The DfE guidance states: “The wet brushing model is no longert recommended during the COVID-19 recovery phase because as it is considered more likely to risk droplet and contact transmission and offers no additional benefit to oral health over dry toothbrushing.”

 - My setting is reopening after being closed.
 How can I reduce the risk of Legionnaires’ disease?